keu/docs/astro/cli/get-started.md

 Getting started with Apache Airflow locally is easy with the Astro CLI.

+This tutorial is for people who are new to Apache Airflow and want to run it locally with open source tools.

 After you complete this tutorial, you'll be able to:

 - Run a local Airflow environment using the Astro CLI.